FriChaFri/Robotics-ME474-Project-1/Final Report/Friley_Hottes_Project1.md

 \end{align*}
 $$

 Two solutions should be expected, since the end effector can reach the same position from two separate orientations.
+It is interesting to note that the two incorrect solutions was almost correct each had one angle correct and the other was the complement of the correct angle.

 ## Velocity-Level Kinematics (Question 2)